rowanc1/phd-thesis/content/phd/framework.md

 sigma = mapping * model
 ```

 We have provided a number of common mapping transformations in the `SimPEG.Maps` package and these can be easily combined with a multiplication symbol.
-Additionally, when using these maps, we calculate the derivatives using the chain rule, allowing them to be easily included in the sensitivity calculation (cf. Program \ref{prog:dc-sensitivity}, line 15). {numref}`Figure %s <fig:DCmapping>` demonstrates this mapping visually.
+Additionally, when using these maps, we calculate the derivatives using the chain rule, allowing them to be easily included in the sensitivity calculation (cf. {numref}`prog:dc-sensitivity`, line 15). {numref}`Figure %s <fig:DCmapping>` demonstrates this mapping visually.

 ```{figure} ./images/mapping-example-dc.png
 :name: fig:DCmapping
 Illustration of mapping in DC inversion. (a) 1D log conductivity model. (b) 3D conductivity model.
 ```

 The 1D model is in $log(\boldsymbol{\sigma})$, shown in {numref}`Figure %s(a) <fig:DCmapping>` as a black solid line, and the transformation produces a 3D `sigma` vector, which we plotted in {numref}`Figure %s(b) <fig:DCmapping>`.
-We can now use the same simulation machinery as discussed in Section \ref{sec:DCforward}, with a single change:
+We can now use the same simulation machinery as discussed in {numref}`sec:DCforward`, with a single change:

 % programs/dc-problem